qwesda/fp5dump/README.md

 # Fp5Dump

-Fp5Dump allows you to parse, read and export `.fp5` files to postgres `.psql` files.
+Fp5Dump allows you to parse, read and export FileMaker `.fp5` files to postgres `.psql` files.

 Since FileMaker 5/6 stores all values as strings and does not enforce a particular format for dates/numbers all fields will be dumped as `TEXT` or `TEXT[]` for *repeated fields*.